b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 ## Optional 4th rule => Upgrade Notices and Warnings into Errors.
 They are non-fatal, but we still want to see them, however, the classic "output started before headers sent" and similar problems occur where when non-fatal notices and warnings can cause fatal errors that break development and bypass all our attempts to log and catch and report errors in nice ways😒.

+Some people get frustrated and disable reporting of these notices and warnings in their configs which is a nono.
 In my opinion, a notice or a warning is a potential error waiting to happen and should be treated as such.

 These can be captured with legacy handlers.
 Different from Exception handling, this is an old error mechanism used back in the day 👴, and it is still used in PHP 7+ for non-fatal notices and warnings only.